lupyuen/lupyuen.github.io/src/touch2.md

     // Disable the Touch Panel Interrupt
     priv->board->irq_enable(priv->board, false);
   }

+  // Omitted: Set the Interrupt Pending Flag
+  // and notify the Poll Waiters
 ```

 It seems to work...
 But it doesn't look right to throttle interrupts in an Interrupt Handler.